 These brownies are totally all fudgy chocolate decadence.
 No one will every know these are made without wheat or sugar!
 This recipe is so incredibly easy, you may never go back to eating any other brownie recipe ever again.

 This recipe came to me while daydreaming out of the car window on the way home from the beach.
 This honestly was my first attempt at making keto brownies.
 I had an old recipe for carb-loaded brownies and got inspired.
 Right after we unpacked the car and kissed our kitties hello, I got to work in the kitchen.
 When they popped out of the oven, we devoured half of the pan, they were so good.
-We’re typically not big on bingeing, but this was a whole different story.
 And we could eat them without feeling like we’ve had a total sugar overload.
 We didn’t feel guilty even a little!
 At 1g net carbs, who would?

 Low carb brownie variations